daniel-munro/ratgtex-pipeline/README.md

 A file listing the rat IDs for the dataset, one per line.
 This list determines which samples are included in the processing.

+#### `geno/{dataset}.vcf.gz`

+A VCF file containing the genotypes for one or more tissues.
+If multiple tissues came from the same project and have overlapping sets of individuals, they use the same VCF file.
+These are created using `src/genotypes.sh`, which ensures that REF alleles match the reference genome and that the VCFs are otherwise compatible with the pipeline.
+Specify the dataset name in a tissue- or dataset-specific config file as described below.

 ## Running

 Create or edit config.yaml in this directory.
 Unlike the Snakemake config file, which specifies how jobs are run, this one contains parameters for the tissue/dataset such as read length and directory where FASTQ files can be found.
-I recommend having a config file for each tissue, e.g. `Eye.yaml`, and copy the one you want to use to `config.yaml`.
+I recommend having a config file for each tissue or project-of-origin, e.g. `Eye.yaml`, and copy the one you want to use to `config.yaml`.

 ### QC